Pain After Knee Replacement? Learn What’s Normal and What’s Not

 Attending your physical therapy sessions can help with the pain.
-The main goals of physical therapy are to restore movement and strengthen your knee joint, but gentle exercise can also help lessen postoperative pain.
+The main goals of physical therapy following joint replacement are to restore movement and strengthen your knee joint, but gentle exercise can also help lessen postoperative pain.
 Your physical therapist will give you a set of exercises that are safe for your healing knee joint.

 During early recovery, you may be prescribed to walk for 30 minutes and exercise for 20 to 30 minutes, two to three times daily.

 Mild swelling in your knee is normal for up to six months after surgery.
 To reduce inflammation, slightly elevate your leg and apply a cold pack.
 Wearing compression socks can also help reduce swelling.

 Notify your physician immediately for possible signs of complications from surgery.